 The Kores team worked with Bizom to set clear goals for the first game, KPIs/KRAs for the executives, metrics and benchmarks for performance measurement and rewards and accolades for the players.

-As the co-author of Gamification by Design Gabe Zichermann points out, “gamification is 75 percent psychology and 25 percent technology.”
-So for any gamification effort to work you need to start out with studying what will work best for your team and find an automation partner who understands your team and your business needs.
+As the co-author of Gamification by Design Gabe Zichermann points out, “gamification is 75 per cent psychology and 25 per cent technology.”
+So for any gamification effort to work you need to start out by studying what will work best for your team and find an automation partner who understands your team and your business needs.
 In addition, gamification cannot work in isolation, as a one-off attempt in a separate application.
 It should ideally be woven into the tools your sales force uses every day to plan and execute their work.

-To understand how you can use gamification to make high performance part of your sales team’s DNA, drop us an email at firstname.lastname@example.org or book a free consultation today!
+To understand how you can use gamification to make high-performance part of your sales team’s DNA, drop us an email at email@example.com or book a demo today!